 - They usually have more returns than a corporate bond and ordinary shareholders from the same company.

-In conclusion, preference shares also have its disadvantages which mostly includes – no voting rights and low return on investment when the company is performing high are the primary two disadvantages.
+In conclusion, these shares also have its disadvantages – no voting rights and low return on investment when the company is performing high.
 Still, the advantages most time make up for these shortcomings.